siddhartha-gadgil/intro-algebraic-topology-2023/content/details.md

 There are Teams apps available for Windows, Linux (Debian/Ubuntu and Redhat), Mac, Android and iOS.
 I would encourage using the Teams chat to ask questions whenever needed.

+##### Additional Resources

+This course was [taught online](https://math.iisc.ac.in/~gadgil/introduction-algebraic-topology-2020/index.html) in 2021.
+The [lectures](https://math.iisc.ac.in/~gadgil/introduction-algebraic-topology-2020/all-lectures/) are online.

+Note that students are responsible for all the material covered in the lectures this semester, which is likely to be more than that in the above resources.
+Experience also suggests that offline lectures are more effective.
+Thus, it is wise to use the above as supplements, not substitutes, for the lectures.